Most people are familiar with sodium chloride (commonly known as salt) as a kitchen ingredient, but it also has important medical uses.

 • salting roads in the winter to prevent ice

 When your doctor prescribes a treatment with salt, they’ll use the term sodium chloride.
-Sodium chloride mixed with water creates a saline solution, which has a number of different medical purposes.
+Sodium chloride mixed with water creates a saline solution, which has several different medical purposes.

 Medical uses for a saline solution include: